agmazlumyan/domain-adaptation-coral/README.md

 The CORAL framework assumes source and target datasets are represented in the same feature and label spaces before adaptation is applied.
 To enforce this consistently, shared external contract files are used so both pipelines consume the same canonical definitions.

-This project uses a fixed external feature-space contract at `data/processed/shared_feature_space.json` to prevents source/target schema drift.
+This project uses a fixed external feature-space contract at `data/processed/shared_feature_space.json` to prevent source/target schema drift.

 For label-space alignment, the project uses shared label artifacts:
 - `data/processed/shared_label_space.json`: canonical ordered list of common labels.
 - `data/processed/source_label_map.json`: maps source raw classes to canonical labels.
 - `data/processed/target_label_map.json`: maps target raw classes to canonical labels.

+For target feature-space alignment, the project also uses:
+- `data/processed/target_feature_alias_map.json`: maps canonical shared feature names to raw CIC-ToN-IoT column names.

 Both datasets are mapped into the same canonical label space before encoding so label integers stay consistent across source/target training and evaluation.